 - There is another language in Scotland called Gaelic (pronounced GA-LICK) which is technically the National language, but only 1% of the population speak it.
 You might see some signs in Gaelic around the country, but there will always be an English version too!

-- They drive on the left in Scotland, just like the rest of the UK.
+- Driving in Scotland isn't any scarier than anywhere else with mountains.
+They drive on the left, just like the rest of the UK.

 - There is no proper border between Scotland and England, so you can explore Scotland from England without taking a passport.